FIWARE/contribution-requirements/docs/GE_Requirements.md

 >     FIWARE Release {FIWARE_ver}, and it is fully compatible with all other GE
 >     components pertaining to the same FIWARE release, excepting: {a bullet
 >     list follows with a detail of GE incompatibilities}".

-FIWARE GE owners **SHOULD**:

--   Create a tag `<product release number>_FIWARE<major>.<minor>` to be attached to the corresponding docker images, where `FIWARE<major>.<minor>` is the release of FIWARE that docker image is compatible with (there can be several tags like that)
--   Notify the FIWARE Foundation whenever a new release of the FIWARE GE has been released.

-"Compatibility" with a release means compatibility with Core FIWARE GEs in that release, i.e. the FIWARE GE owner commits to do the relevant testing.

 ## Roadmap